When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Classic Story of a Friendly Giant

-If your child hasn’t yet met the BFG, now is the time to introduce them!
-To remind you, the BFG stands for “the big friendly giant”.
-Unlike other giants, he is kind and thoughtful.
-When young Sophie is stolen by him in the middle of the night, she is relieved that she hasn’t been taken by a flesh-eating giant like the Bloodbottler.
+If your child hasn’t met the BFG yet, now is the time.
+The BFG stands for “Big Friendly Giant.”
+Unlike other giants, he is kind.
+When young Sophie is stolen by him in the middle of the night, she is relieved to find he eats snozzcumbers rather than children.

 Product Specs